Texts and Emails from DHS

 Texts and emails are a great way to stay up to date on your benefits.
 Here’s how we use these channels to communicate with you.

-When you apply for select programs from the Wisconsin Department of Health Services and the Wisconsin Department of Children and Families, you may give us your cell phone number and email address.
-This automatically signs you up for texts and emails.
-Later, you can choose which type of messages you get.
+When you apply for select programs from the Wisconsin Department of Health Services and the Wisconsin Department of Children and Families, you can choose to receive texts or email messages about your benefits.
+Later, you can choose which type of messages you would like to get.

 Our goal is to make sure you get the information you need to make timely, confident decisions about your benefits.
-We will use email and text messages to:
+Depending on your communication preferences, we will use email and text messages to:

-• Read information from your phone or inbox, where and when you want.
+- Provide information to your phone or inbox, where and when you want.

 See the Department of Health Services SMS Terms and Conditions, Department of Children and Families SMS Terms and Conditions, and Privacy Policy for more information.